elyserobinson/elyserobinson/README.md

 I am the Founder of [Switch Into Tech](https://switchintotech.com), [SwitchInto.Tech](https://SwitchInto.Tech) and [NewsIn.it](https://NewsIn.it) and an Azure Cloud Consultant...in love with Mexico, researching any and everything, and helping people get into the tech industry.

 ## Current Facts
 - 🔭 I’m currently working on ...
-[Apprenticeship.it](https://Apprenticeship.it)
+[Switch Into Tech](https://switchintotech.org)
 - ⌛ I'm finished with ...
 [SwitchIntoTech.com](https://SwitchIntoTech.com) and [NewsIn.it](https://NewsIn.it) and [SwitchInto.Tech](https://SwitchInto.Tech) and [Nube: Switch Into A Cloud Career](https://elyse.in/book)
 - 🌱 I’m currently learning ...
-Blockchain Concepts and JavaScript (https://docs.microsoft.com/en-us/learn/certifications/exams/98-382)
+C#
 - ⚡ Fun fact: ...
 I'm model size 5'11"

 ## Upcoming Seminars I'm Hosting